 Thank you for visiting the student’s blog.
 We are leaving these older blog posts up so you can see a sample of some of our student work, conversations and questions.
-However, all current student interaction since 2015 has now been moved to the private student forum.
-If you are a student of The Avicenna Institute […]
+However, all current student interaction has now been moved to the private student forum.
+If you are a student of The Avicenna Institute and do […]

 The Avicenna Institute Students